-By initialing below, I acknowledge that in order to be considered for an employment-based field placement, I will also submit the Employment-Based Practicum Placement Application by the deadline listed in Canvas.
+35. By initialing below, I acknowledge that in order to be considered for an employment-based field placement, I will also submit the Employment-Based Practicum Placement Application by the deadline listed in Canvas.

-I understand that my application will not be processed until all applications have been submitted.
-Submitting application materials after the deadline may cause my Employment-Based Placement request to be denied.
+I understand that my application will not be processed until all applications (Internal, External, and Employment-Based applications) have been submitted.

+I understand that submitting application materials after the deadline may cause my Employment-Based Placement request to be denied.